CoronelVargasG/miRNAsPetroleum/README.md

 In the script is present an option to export the most significative predicted Target genes, and the most significative GO-BP terms for each miRNA in .cvs files.
 Be sure to run the script in the same directory where the .cvs files will be saved to avoid error messages.

+You can use the results of the GO-BP analysis to summarise in a scatter plot and a tree map the Biological Processes involved in Top-10 miRNA differential regulation using REVIGO (http://revigo.irb.hr/).
+Treemap can also be build using the file REVIGO_treemap.r.

+5) Exttact GO terms from .cvs files created after step 4
+6) insert the list of GO terms in REVIGO tool to see the treemap of the most significative BPs